linked-db/linked-ql/README.md

 ### The `Client` API

-This is the top-level object for the individual database kinds in Linked QL.
+*Client* is the top-level object for the individual database kinds in Linked QL.
 Each instance implements the following interface:

 + [`client.query()`](#clientquery)
 + [`client.createDatabase()`](#clientcreatedatabase)